 - Living on the Coast: Protecting Investments in Shore Property on the Great Lakes – Co-produced by the US Army Corps of Engineers and University of Wisconsin Sea Grant, this publication describes how to protect coastal investments in the Great Lakes through a series of strategic approaches.

-- Conservation Gateway – The Nature Conservancy’s Conservation Gateway is a website for the conservation practitioner, scientist and decision-maker.
+- Conservation Gateway – TNC’s Conservation Gateway is a website for the conservation practitioner, scientist and decision-maker.
 It includes best practices and most up-to-date information used to inform the Conservancy’s work.

 - Using Natural Infrastructure to Build Resilient to Climate Change – A report by the Resources for the Future.